Covering July 1, 2018 to June 30, 2019

-Our most recent Council meeting took place on Tuesday, March 19, 2019 at The Rose Art Museum, in Waltham, MA.
+The Mass Cultural Council March meeting took place at The Rose Art Museum, in Waltham, MA.
 Costs for Mass Cultural Council March meeting (for volunteer Mass Cultural Council members and volunteer guests), including rentals, AV, and lunch were $1,695.
 (Per policy, we provide meals during Council meetings to our volunteer Council members.)

 Mass Cultural Council is committed to partnering with regional, state, and local stakeholders throughout the Commonwealth to elevate the importance of culture and artists in community building.

 The agency hosts a variety of public events across the Commonwealth each year in an effort to connect with and convene members of the cultural sector and to strengthen and enhance the work they are doing in their communities.
 This Fiscal Year, we have brought our constituents together for trainings, convenings, networking opportunities, press conferences, grant celebrations, roundtable discussions, and “pop-up” events that bring the Council’s grants and services directly to communities across the state.
 Our staff is present throughout the Commonwealth.
 To make this possible,

 - We pay for parking for the fleet vehicle for the use of the Executive Director when she is traveling to provide constituent service in communities across the Commonwealth.

 - In August 2018, Mass Cultural Council adopted a new Credit Card Use Policy.